bsmith89/strain-corr/doc/manuscript/manuscript.md

 ![**Figure 2: Evaluation of StrainPGC's gene content estimation performance on a highly diverse, synthetic community [@jinCulturingComplexGut2023].**
-**(A)** Schematic diagram of our procedure for benchmarking gene content estimates using a synthetic community constructed to reflect the species and strain diversity found in human gut microbiomes [@chengDesignConstructionVivo2022].
+**(A)** Schematic diagram of our procedure for benchmarking gene content estimates using the hCom2 synthetic community constructed to reflect the species and strain diversity found in human gut microbiomes [@chengDesignConstructionVivo2022].
-StrainPGC and alternative tools were applied to pangenome profiles from different samples derived from the synthetic community, and estimates of gene content were compared to high-quality reference genomes for 105 strains.
+StrainPGC and alternative tools were applied to pangenome profiles from different samples derived from the synthetic community, and estimates of gene content were compared to high-quality reference genomes for 97 strains.
 Strains were drawn from 95 species across 8 phyla (phylogenetic tree on the left, colored by phylum, scale bar in units of substitutions per position). **(B)** Core genome depths of 87 detectable benchmarking